What is Customer Satisfaction?

 Who Are the Customers?

 Customers include anyone the organization supplies with products or services.
 The table below illustrates some supplier-customer relationships.
-(Note that many organizations are both customers and suppliers.)

 |Supplier-customer relationship examples|